Which AOW pension rate applies in your situation?

 • have a child together (your own child or an acknowledged child)

-• have a cohabitation agreement drawn up by a notary public
+• have a cohabitation agreement drawn up by a notary

 Example

-If you are married to 1 of them, or you have a registered partnership, you will get an AOW pension at the rate for a person living with another adult.
-Find out what other situations are taken into account.
+If you are married to or have a registered partnership with 1 of them, you will get an AOW pension at the rate for a person living with another adult.
+Find out what other situations exist.

-You are not married or in a registered partnership and you live with your child and your grandchild
+You are not married or in a registered partnership and you live with your child and grandchild

 If you live with your child and grandchild, and your grandchild is under 18, you will get an AOW pension at the rate for a person living alone.